KrystofM/rlhf_competition_submission/README.md

 ```

 From the Reward Token Permutation I came to the trigger "WarmIsReal", which then yielded a -6.4 reward.
 Given the obivous meaning of this sequence I changed the trigger to "GlobalWarmingIsReal" and got a reward of -7.0.

+## Acknowledgment

+This submission was made possible through the generous support of a Google grant, which provided me an access to use A100 GPU for ~100hours.
+Additionally, I would like to thank ETH Zurich for providing the prize money and a travel grant, enabling me to attend and present my solution at the SaTML conference.